unChaz/sci-fi-5e/srd/general/introduction.md

 ### Stack

-Thanks to modern cloning techniques, and the availability of confiscated human bodies, death no longer needs to be permanent.

 Each human is given a Stack that is installed at the base of the neck connected to your spinal cord.
 The Stack contains a complete record of your conscious mind.
 In the event of your death you can be given a new body.
 Additionally traveling across the solar system has never been faster with the ability to stream your stack backup to a new body.
 If you have the funds, you can even have a cloned body ready for you on the other side.

 If your stack is destroyed however, there is no bringing you back.
 That is called "true death".
 The punishment for murder has been lessened with the exception of those who have religious encoding specifying they do not wish to be spun back up.